Supporting The Entire Community

 If you’re interested in learning more about obtaining a Medicaid/Medicare waiver and Self-Direction through OPWDD (Office of People with Developmental Disabilities), please contact Cayle White, 14Y’s Benefits Coordinator, at CWhite@14streety.org .

-Email Mallory Stehle, 14Y’s Associate Director of Youth Programming + Inclusion Initiatives, at MStehle@14streety.org to schedule a time to chat!
+Email Mallory Stehle, 14Y’s Associate Director of Youth Programming + Inclusion Initiatives, at MStehle@14streety.org with any questions about our Inclusion programming.

-You can also click here to schedule a virtual coffee date for September.
+You can also click here to schedule a virtual coffee date.